 Hi [First Name]!
 Looking forward to meeting you on the campus tour next week.
 Check your email when you have time for all the information you need about the big day.
 If you have any questions, please reply to this text. 😊

-Texting can be especially helpful to reduce the summer melt—a phenomenon where prospective students lose motivation to attend school in the fall due to extensive enrollment preparation throughout the summer.
+Texting can be especially helpful to reduce summer melt—a phenomenon where prospective students lose motivation to attend school in the fall due to extensive enrollment preparation throughout the summer.
 Students find themselves overwhelmed and lost with next steps, including finding housing and securing financial aid.

-Maintaining contact with students during this time is key to increase matriculation rates.
-Texting features such as scheduled messages, dynamic fields and templates, can help colleges and universities automate timely, personal reminders to students and parents that guide them through these important processes.
+To increase matriculation rates, texting features (i.e., the ability to schedule a text, dynamic fields and text template options) can help colleges and universities automate timely, personal reminders to students and parents that guide them through important processes.

-Mass texting for schools: Sending alerts and updates with an SMS API on toll-free
+Mass text messaging for schools: Sending alerts and updates with a toll-free SMS API

 An API solution allows learning institutions to not only add text messaging capabilities to existing phone numbers, but when used with software, an API enables texting across all school workflows, from high-volume, automated text messaging to customized, one-on-one conversations.

-While high-volume texts could be sent using a short code phone number, short codes tend to offer a confusing experience for the recipient: they can’t immediately identify who the number belongs to and they may ignore your message if they dismiss it as spam.
+And while mass text messaging for schools could be accomplished by using a short code phone number, short code texting tends to offer a confusing experience for the recipient.
+They can’t immediately identify who the number belongs to, and they may ignore your message if they think it’s spam.
 Using your existing phone number offers consistency and immediate recognition.

-Parents, faculty and staff: Campus will be closed [DAY] due to heavy snowfall.
+Parents, faculty and staff: Campus will be closed DAY due to CLOSURE REASON.
 Please check your email for more information about possible closure plans for the rest of the week.

 Good morning faculty and staff members.
-(DAY) will be the last day to complete the annual Employee Engagement Survey.
+DAY/DATE will be the last day to complete the annual Employee Engagement Survey.
 It should take only 10 minutes.
 You can access the survey via the following link or through the intranet platform.
 Thank you!
-(INSERT LINK)
+INSERT LINK